 Small, remote, beautiful and unspoiled.
 It belongs to the group of hidden beautiful beaches of western Corfu, where the western coastal mountain range literally collapses steeply into the sea creating a natural dam of the coast from the interior of the island.

-The name means small island- and it is still there, now linked to the mainland, and containing one of the island’s oldest tavernas.
+The name means small island- and it is still there, now linked to the mainland, and containing one of the island’s oldest taverns.

-Santa Barbara Beach has been named after something that only the locals know, we although Corfiots do not know, we only … Read More
+Santa Barbara Beach has been named after something that only the locals know, we although Corfiots do not know, we only hope it is not related to a television series that referred to some Santa Barbara in America, it would be very bad taste.… Read More

-Another huge, golden beach with fine sand in southwestern Corfu.
-It is the beach of the homonymous village of Marathia and … Read More
+Another huge, golden beach with fine sand in southwestern Corfu is Marathias.
+It is the beach of the homonymous village of Marathia and is about 30 kilometers distance from the city of Corfu.… Read More

 Agios Georgios Argyradon lays about 33 km south of the city of Corfu.
 It is also known as Saint George south to stand out from the homonymous location at the northwest of the island.
 It is not a traditional village with permanent inhabitants but the sandy beach of Argyrades, a large, traditional village in south Corfu.… Read More